 Ph.D.
 Qualifying Examination.
 The Ph.D. qualifying examination must be taken during the first term of the student's second year of residency.
-This examination consists principally of oral and written defense of two research propositions, supplemented by a written description of one of them.
-Written abstracts must be submitted for both propositions.
-Fundamental questions derived from the ESE core courses may also be included in the qualifying examination.
-Students are encouraged to consult with others concerning their ideas on propositions, but the material submitted must be the work of the student.
-There must be a different faculty member associated with each of the two propositions.
-It is expected that the student's research adviser will supervise the proposition for which the student prepares the written description.
-This written description will generally be in the form of a proposal, but the student may submit a research paper instead.
-In preparation for the qualifying examination, students are encouraged to register for nine units of research (ESE 100) in their second and third terms of residence.
+This examination consists principally of an oral defense of two research propositions, each advised by a different faculty member.
+Written abstracts must be submitted for both propositions, and one of them must be described in the form of a research report or proposal.
+The qualifying exam also covers the material of the ESE core courses and of the elective courses the student has taken.
+In preparation for the qualifying examination, students are encouraged to register for nine units of research (ESE 105) in their second and third terms of residency.

 Advancement to Candidacy.
-Students are expected to advance to candidacy before the end of the first term of their third year of residency.
+Students advance to candidacy by obtaining approval of a Ph.D. thesis proposal from their Thesis Advisory Committee.
+Advancement to candidacy is expected to occur before the end of the third year of residency.

 Thesis and Final Examination.
-Copies of the completed thesis must be provided to the examining committee two weeks before the examination.
+Copies of the completed thesis must be provided to the examining committee two weeks before the final oral examination.
 The final oral examination focuses on the work of the thesis and, according to Institute regulations, must be held at least two weeks before the degree is conferred.

 Students majoring in another option at the Institute may elect a subject minor in environmental science and engineering.
-They must obtain approval from the ESE option representative for a course of study containing at least 45 units of advanced ESE courses.
+They must obtain approval from the ESE Academic Officer for a course of study containing at least 45 units of advanced ESEcourses.